Skip to Content

 Want to start small with a vision of supplying your family with garden-fresh, year-round greens?
 You might be delighted to know that there several modern energy-conscious greenhouse heating alternatives as there are greenhouses.
 So, why not kick it off by simply turning the individual beds in your garden into cold frames?

-With such an ultra-simple greenhouse set-up, some glass windows or plastic sheets resting on top of the bed will protect your tender seedlings from a cold winter.
-You might want to ensure that these roofing constructs are built so they can be lifted when the sun gets awfully warm.
+With such an ultra-simple greenhouse set-up, some glass windows or plastic sheets resting on the bed will protect your tender seedlings from a cold winter.
+You might want to ensure that these roofing constructs are built to be lifted when the sun gets hot.
 Here are a couple of techniques you can use to heat such a greenhouse come winter:

 Direct Solar Energy